vansh-py04/Bank-Loan-Study/README.md

 A complete Data Science Project with Data Analysis and Machine Learning Model using the Bank Loan Dataset.

-Provided two datasets of a finance company trying to figure out the attributes of customers who don't have a sufficient credit history take advantage of this and default on their loans.
+Provided two datasets of a finance company trying to figure out the attributes of customers who don't have a sufficient credit history but take advantage of this and default on their loans.
 Task is to use EDA to analyze patterns in the data, ensuring that capable applicants are not rejected with the help of a Machine Learning model that predicts if a loan applicant is likely to default or not.

  - The first file is a presentation showcasing all the insights recieved from the EDA process on Excel as well as Python.
 The access to the Excel file with all the analysis is commented in the PDF on page number 4.